jbierkens/ICML-boomerang/README.md

 The folder `R` contains R scripts to subsequently generate the corresponding graphics.

 The folder `BoomerangDiffusionBridge` contains Julia code to carry out the diffusion bridge simulations of Section 4.2.
-This code is based for a large extent upon code in the folder ZZDiffusionBridge from the Public directory  [SebaGraz/ZZDiffusionBridge](https://github.com/SebaGraz/ZZDiffusionBridge) (see pre-print [A piecewise deterministic Monte Carlo method for diffusion bridges](https://arxiv.org/abs/2001.05889)).
+This code requires the folder ZZDiffusionBridge from the Public directory  [SebaGraz/ZZDiffusionBridge](https://github.com/SebaGraz/ZZDiffusionBridge) (see pre-print [A piecewise deterministic Monte Carlo method for diffusion bridges](https://arxiv.org/abs/2001.05889)).
 We build up from that implementation and add the Boomerang sampler for the problem of sampling diffusion bridges.